Story updated on July 24

-GE Vernova said July 22 the firm is "working with urgency to complete our root cause analysis,” but Strazik declined to offer a "timeline" for.
+GE Vernova said July 22 the firm is "working with urgency to complete our root cause analysis,” but Strazik declined to offer a "timeline" for completion.
 He acknowledged "we have work to do" but told investors "we are going to be thorough instead of rushed.”
 GE Vernova had termed the incident an “isolated blade event” in an initial statement.

-Roger Martella, GE Vernova chief sustainability officer, told Nantucket officials at a meeting that the Vineyard Wind blade failure "is highly unusual and rare," but is not "an acceptable outcome" nor "something we want to see repeated."
+Roger Martella, GE Vernova chief sustainability officer, told Nantucket officials at a meeting that the Vineyard Wind blade failure "is highly unusual and rare" but is not "an acceptable outcome" nor "something we want to see repeated."

 Moving Forward